 Best Minimalist Weight Lifting Shoe Alternatives

-Ah..
-This a tricky one right from the start..
+Ah...
+This is a tricky one right from the start...

-A conventional weightlifting shoe is designed with a heel lift in order to allow for greater range of motion in the squat, the clean and the snatch.
+A conventional weightlifting shoe is designed with a heel lift in order to allow for a greater range of motion in the squat, the clean, and the snatch.

-They are notoriously stiff, narrow toe boxed, with extra laces and straps to make them as rigid and attached to the foot as possible.
+They are notoriously stiff, with narrow toe boxes, and have extra laces and straps to make them as rigid and attached to the foot as possible.

 As you can see, here in the picture are traditional weightlifting shoes that come with a slight heel lift and a notoriously narrow toe box.